Peter-L-SVK/termtalk/README.md

 # **TermTalk: A Terminal-Based Chat Application in Rust**

 This repository contains a **terminal-based chat application** built in Rust, leveraging asynchronous programming and multithreading for real-time communication.
 The application consists of a **server** and a **client**, allowing multiple users to connect and chat in a shared terminal environment.
+Created and tested on Fedora 40.
+Tge dvelopment is still open and will continue for the time.

 ---